operand/agency/README.md

 In describing the messaging format, there are two terms that are used similarly:
 "action" and "message".

-Simply put, an "action" is the format you use when sending, as seen in the `_send()` call above.
-You do not specify your own `id` in the `"from"` field, as it will be automatically added when routing.
+An "action" is the format you use when sending, as seen in the `_send()` call above.
+You do not specify your the `"from"` field, as it will be automatically added when routing.

-A "message" then, is simply a "received action" which includes the additional `"from"` field containing the sender's fully qualified `id`.
+A "message" then, is a "received action" which includes the additional `"from"` field containing the sender's fully qualified `id`.

 Continuing the example above, the original sender would receive a response